hardikabhalala/Avocado-price-prediction/README.md

 # Avocado-price-prediction
-In this project predicting the price of avocado by using various regression models steps followed:-
+In this project evaluate the mode for predicting  the price of avocado by using various regression models

+steps followed:-
   - Data preprocessing and data cleaning
   - Feature engineering to extract relevent feature